Reinforz/Nishan/readme.md

 4. [markdown-native](https://github.com/Devorein/Nishan/tree/master/apps/markdown-native) (NSY): A react native powered mobile app to upload markdown content as notion pages using `@nishans/markdown`
 5. [notion-formula-web](https://github.com/Devorein/Nishan/tree/master/apps/notion-formula-web) (NSY): A react powered web app to view the generated notion formula ast from array, object or string representation using `@nishans/notion-formula` package

-***NOTE***: The name of the package was originally named nishan, but unfortunately that name was already taken in npm.
-I'll use the term nishan everywhere except in case of the package names, where its nishans.
+***NOTE***: The scope was originally named nishan, but unfortunately that name was already taken in npm.
+I'll use the term nishan everywhere except in case of the scope, where its nishans.

 ## Contributors